aws/karpenter-provider-aws/website/content/en/preview/upgrade/v1beta1-reference.md

        values: ["2"]
    ```

-* If you don’t specify any capacity type requirement (`karpenter.sh/capacity-type`):
+* If you didn’t specify any capacity type requirement (`karpenter.sh/capacity-type`):

    ```
    spec: